Commander Blert Blach was no fool.

 Absolutely not.

 I'm not even done with my residency yet.
-Eight years of preparation isn’t enough.
+I wouldn't trust myself with 15 years of experience, let alone eight.
 What if the nobleman dies in my hands?
 I would be killed on the spot.

-Though slow-witted, this lad with an acne-full face, crooked teeth, and wide shoulders seems to possess some sort of charm to him.
+Though slow-witted, this lad seems to possess some sort of charm to him.

 He's the idiot who gave away the Prison Stones being a bluff last night, too.